Selma-to-Montgomery march camps top list of endangered sites

 - Summit Tunnels 6 & 7 and Summit Camp Site in Truckee, California, which tell the story of Chinese railroad workers who built the Transcontinental Railroad in the 1860s.

-- Georgia B. Williams Nursing Home in Camilla, Georgia, once the state's only Black-owned birthing place for African American women.
+- Georgia B. Williams Nursing Home in Camilla, once Georgia’s only Black-owned birthing place for African American women.

 - Boston Harbor Islands, archaeological and historic sites on 34 islands just off the coast of Boston.